alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Deploy and configure the firewall by running `./Setup_SRE_Firewall.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.
 - This will take **a few minutes** to run.

+### :chart_with_upwards_trend: Configure logging
+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
+- Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
+- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+  - NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
+- Deploy and configure the firewall by running `./Setup_SRE_Logging.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.
+- This will take **a few minutes** to run.

 ### :fast_forward: Optional: Unpeering package mirrors
 The `Apply_Network_Configuration.ps1` script ensures that the SRE is peered to the correct mirror network.